curv3d/curv/docs/v-rep/Volume_Data.rst

 Efficient representation of thin features
   ...

+CSG Operations
+  Can two instances of the VDS be efficiently unioned, intersected or differenced, to create another VDS?
+  What about sweeping a 3D shape through 3-space?

+Infinite Shapes
+  Can the VDS support infinite shapes?

 Animation
   Can animation be efficiently supported?
   For example, we could extend the data structure to describe a 4D distance field